Ethernet: Fundamentals

 Example: 08 06

-The next 16 bits of the Ethernet frame can be interpreted as either the length or the type of the frame.
+The next 16 bits of the frame can be interpreted as either the length or the type of the frame.
 This is sent most significant byte first (although the bit ordering within each byte is still little endian).

 - When 1500 or less (